How Nigeria neutralised Egypt star Salah

 "Basketball is one game that I love so much.
 When you are playing against the likes of Allen Iverson, Michael Jordan and others if you don't double-team you'll have a problem.

 "That is the same strategy that I bring into football.
-So when Mo Salah is with the ball, the closest person goes to him and the next person have to double-team to make him play back.
+So when Mo Salah is with the ball, the closest person goes to him and the next person has to double-team to make him play back.

 "It worked for us like 80%, but Salah broke loose one or two occasions which is normal, but again congratulations to the boys because they are so intelligent."